kraze3704/HaagaTalk/README.md

   - [X] commentRepository
 - [X] Create a page to show all the comments of a course
 - [X] Create add comment feature
-- [ ] Create validation when adding comments
+- [X] Create validation when adding comments
 - [X] Create delete comment feature
 - [X] Create edit comment feature
   - [X] Make so only ADMIN and user can edit/delete?
   - how do I deal with anonymous comments in this case?

-- [ ] JOIN collections from mongo db?
-  - do I need this?
-  - different data structure for mongo db maybe? maybe?

 - [X] bootstrap application!
 - [X] test the server with dummy data
 - [X] deploy server and test

-- [ ] change user authentication to firebase
-  - [ ] setup Spring security with firebase
-  - [ ] define authority to pages

 ### SELF NOTES